pocomane/brewed-in-the-apocalypse/bita.md

 # Scenarist moves

-__Tell something bad__ - when you have to tell something bad, you can do one of the following:

-- play an NPC, describing what ey does and says
-- describe some change in the world or in the scene

-Anything you describe should contain something that make the situation worse for the player character.
+__Show imminent troubles__ - when you asked to all the players in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the player new things to react to.
+What you say may set you up for a future __Tell the consequences__ .
+You can introduce such complication playing as an NPC.
 Here there are some clues:

 - Separate them.
 - Put them together.